 Through the years, Key West has seen no shortage of horror, from executions, murders, and suicides, to gruesome accidents, hauntings, and even a possessed doll.
-These terrible events have occurred in a number of houses, bars, inns, hotels, and other normal-looking places on the island.
+These terrible events have occurred in several houses, bars, inns, hotels, and other normal-looking places on the island.
 During your time in the city, chances are, you’ll visit at least one haunted location.
 You might even stay in one.
-With our tour, you’ll at least know what to expect, and why some are haunted
+With the Southernmost Ghosts tour, you’ll at least know what to expect, and why some are haunted.

 As former Mayor Tony Tarracino said in the ’80s, “Key West is an insane asylum.
 We’re just too lazy to put up the walls or fences.”